 We were able to provide the CTE courses as described, the implementation of the actions and services was not an issue.
-The pass rate of these courses is not completely accurate due to the pandemic shutdown.
+The culinary class at Tioga were contracted to provide "Meals on Wheels" for the local senior center.
+Students in Ag Mechanics at Don Pedro High school created metal sculptures which they sold at a local festival.
+These course have high interest and participation.
+During school closure the culinary teachers purchased cooking supplies and distributed them weekly to their students along with work packets.
+Students completed online courses for college credit, and they continued to do so from home during school closure.
+All students successfully passed these course, although the pass rate is not completely accurate due to the pandemic shutdown.
 The state directive to teachers was not to "fail" students during this school closure.